Jumbo Mortgage Loans

 - LTV is calculated by dividing the loan amount by the Appraised value or Purchase price for the property – the lower of the two.

-- Annual tax returns for the past 2-3 years for self-employed and W2 employed applicants
+- Annual tax returns for the past 2-3 years for self-employment and W2 employed applicants

 - W2’s for the past 2 years

-- Bank statements/assets equivalent to covering the most recent 60-90 day period to validate sufficient assets to meet closing requirements; and 6-12 months may be required to validate available reserves (PITI) at the discretion of the lender.
+- Bank statements or assets equivalent covering the most recent 60-90 day period to validate sufficent assets to meet closing requirements; and 6 to 12 months may be required to validate available reservers (PITI) at the discretion of the lender.